escapegameibk/host/README.md

    follows.
  - "hints": an array containing hints in a special order. please consult the chapter on hint configuration for further information.
+ - "mtsp_device" : The mtsp device to which to connect.
+Can be ommitted and will be replaced with "/dev/ttyUSB0".
+ - "mtsp_baud" : The mtsp baud rate with which to connect onto the bus.
+Can be ommited and will be replaced with B460800

 This is where it get's a bit more complicated.
 I will try to explain the construction of the "events" array now to you.
 The events array contains an